Manuel-3/Manuel-3.github.io/docs/custom-armor.md

 Alternatively, you can use the vanilla armor textures.
 This makes it so your armor works with resource packs and you also don't have to use space on your texture.

 For this it is useful to import one of the texture files into your BlockBench project, in order to figure out the proper UV that is needed.
-IMPORTANT: The model is **not** going to use that importet texture!
-Figura only supports one texture at a time (for now), and it is going to read whatever texture you saved to the `texture.png` file, **not the textures inside your BB project!** It is just for reference, you can even delete it afterwards, it won't matter.

 As you can see, the UVs are a little stretched (double it's height to be exact).
 This is because the armor texture file is 32 pixels high, but the models texture is 64 pixels high.
 To stretch individual faces you must be using per-face-UV mode.